BTS pop-up store to open in Seoul

 "We hope House Of BTS will offer fans a 'complex experience' which has not been seen in other pop-up stores," Big Hit said in the press statement.

-BTS will be performing at the King Fahd International Stadium in Riyadh, Saudi Arabia, on Friday as part of their tour.
+BTS will be performing at the King Fahd International Stadium in Riyadh, Saudi Arabia today as part of their tour.